 Eigenvalues and Eigenvectors

 Eigenvalues and eigenvectors reveal the fundamental behavior of linear transformations.
-They're essential for principal component analysis (PCA), Google's PageRank, quantum mechanics, vibration analysis, and many more applications.
-This reading covers the theory and computation of eigenvalues and eigenvectors.
+They're essential for principal component analysis (PCA), Google's PageRank, quantum mechanics, vibration analysis, and many more applications. ## 1.
+Definitions

 Geometric Intuition